-An Ethical Hacker is a skilled professional who is employed in an organization to break into the system as a hacker might do.
+An Ethical Hacker is a skilled professional who is employed in an organization permanently or sometimes through Bug Bounty Program to break into the system as a hacker might do.
 This is done to identify potential threats and bugs in the system that a hacker can exploit.
-An Ethical Hacker has the official permission to penetrate the system but complying with the rules of the organization.
+An Ethical Hacker has the official permission to penetrate the system but complies with the rules of the organization.

 What makes an Ethical Hacker different from a Black Hat Hacker is that in the case of the former, the intention is not to harm the system, instead to provide solutions that can fix the system’s possible vulnerabilities before a hacker takes advantage of them.

 Get 100% Hike!